Long range order in atomistic models for solids: The Ariza-Ortiz model

-where the displacement $u: \LL\to \R^3$ satisfies Dirichlet boundary conditions $u(x) = 0$ if $x \not \in \Lambda$, and $\sigma:\{(x,y) \in \LL^2 \; : \; x\sim y\} \to \LL$ assigns a lattice-valued {\it slip} to each nearest neighbor pair $(x,y)$.
+where: the displacement $u: \LL\to \R^3$ satisfies Dirichlet boundary conditions on $\Lambda$, $u(x) = 0$ if $x \not \in \Lambda$; $\sigma:\{(x,y) \in \LL^2 \; : \; x\sim y\} \to \LL$ assigns a lattice-valued {\it slip} to each nearest neighbor pair $(x,y)$ and it also satisfies Dirichlet boundary conditions on $\Lambda$, that is, $\sigma(x,y)=0$ if $x,y\not\in\Lambda$.
 We assume that $\sigma(x,y)=-\sigma(y,x)$, so that the energy associated with a nearest neighbor pair $(x,y)$ is independent of the orientation.
 Moreover, we let $\sum_{x\sim y}$ be the sum over the unordered pairs of nearest neighbor sites.
 The interpretation of $\sigma$ is that it accounts for crystallographic slip where atoms are being displaced in the direction of the Burger's vector across the slip plane.
 The deformed configuration is given by the collection of points $x+u(x)$ with $x \in \Lambda$.
 The functional $H_\mathrm{AO}$ accounts for the elastic energy which is caused by the displacement $u$ in the presence of the slip field $\sigma$.
 It should be interpreted as the quadratic approximation of a more complex, non-linear energy.
 The model has been introduced in \cite{ao05}, which we refer to for details about its microscopic interpretation.
 See also Appendix \ref{app:interpretation} for a heuristic derivation of the model and a discussion about its microscopic meaning.

 Note that we study the Ariza-Ortiz model in setting of the FCC lattice because it represents the only simple 3-dimensional lattice, involving only nearest neighbor interactions, satisfying a rigidity estimate a' la Korn, that is, $\sum_{x\sim y}[(u(x)-u(y))\cdot (x-y)]^2\gtrsim \sum_{x\sim y}|u(x)-u(y)|^2$, see eq.~\eqref{c0} below.